cs396-web-dev/spring2021/pages/_assignments/hw1.md

 <a class="nu-button" href="/spring2021/course-files/assignments/hw1.zip">hw1.zip<i class="fas fa-download" aria-hidden="true"></i></a>

-To start, download `hw1.zip`, unzip it, and open the folder in VSCode.
-You should see two JavaScript files and one HTML file; In this assignment, you will implement endpoints for a basic web API in `routes.js` (you don't need to worry about the other files... for now).
+To start, download `hw1.zip`, unzip it, and open the folder in VSCode with `File -> Open Folder`.
+You should see three JavaScript files; In this assignment, you will implement endpoints for a basic web API in `routes.js` (you don't need to worry about the other files... for now).

-Writing a web server from scratch is very tricky, but thankfully, we don't have to!
+Writing a web server from scratch is tricky, but thankfully, we don't have to!
 Node has some great libraries that we can use to do a lot of the heavy lifting for us.

 You can download libraries to use in Node.js projects via the [Node Package Manager](https://www.npmjs.com/), or npm for short.
 Before we can start installing packages, we need to set up our project to use npm.
 Open a new terminal window in VSCode (inside the `hw01` directory) and type `npm init`.
 Follow the prompts, leaving all settings as recommended.

+Select `Terminal -> New Terminal` to open a new terminal instance at the bottom of the VSCode window.
 To install the packages you'll need for this assignment, type the following command in the terminal window:

 ```bash
 $ npm install body-parser express --save